manifoldmarkets/manifold/twitch-bot/README.md

-# Manifold Markets Twitch Bot
+# Manifold Questions Twitch Bot

 This sub-repo has everything required to host the Manifold Twitch Bot and associated overlay and dock browser sources for OBS.